flaskcwg/join-requests/README.md

 `Join request: @your_username`

 Write in it a brief intro of yourself as well as your Flask experience, the areas you volunteer for from (code, events, education, translation) as well as expounding how you fulfill the criterias above.

+Once cleared, you'll be listed on the [launchpad](https://github.com/flaskcwg/join-requests/issues/1) until you get involved!